emiliosheinz/full-cycle-domain-drive-design/README.md

 For more information about the **Context Mapping Patterns**, please refer to this [GitHub repository](https://github.com/ddd-crew/context-mapping) where you can find a detailed explanation of each one of them.

+## Entities

+An entity is something unique that can be changed over time.
+It has continuity in its lifecycle and can be distinguished independently of the attributes that are important to the user application.
+It can be a person, city, car, a lottery ticket, or a bank transaction, for example.